This is a guest post that was originally published by Evgeny Lazarenko on Medium.

 I learned about the product lifecycle, R&D management, and the birth and growth of startup ecosystems.
 That knowledge was priceless.
 I’d even go as far as to say that I owe my obsession with startups and entrepreneurship to them.

 Fast forward to the summer of 2012.
 A massive wave of entrepreneurial craze was spreading around the world, caused by acquisition.
 The hype was visceral, and you could almost feel it in humid Tokyo air.
 I gave in and became hard-bent on launching a startup.

 Confession #1: I had absolutely no clue how to pull that off.

 “Well then, f***k it, we’ll learn by doing!” — I thought.
-My girlfriend Liz and I discussed several ideas and decided to create an image sharing social network where people could rate photos on a 5-points scale.
+My girlfriend Liz and I discussed several ideas and decided to create an image-sharing social network where people could rate photos on a 5-point scale.
 We called it Peer.